All Articles

 Job shadowing can benefit a wide range of individuals including students, early-career professionals, and even seasoned professionals considering career transitions.
 For students and early-career professionals, job shadowing provides a pragmatic view of potential career paths, helping them make informed decisions about their future.

 They get a hands-on understanding of the realities of a job role beyond what is learned in classrooms or from textbooks.
 For seasoned professionals contemplating a career change, job shadowing offers a risk-free way to explore different fields before making a commitment.
-Companies also stand to gain from this practice as it can facilitate smoother transitions when promoting or shifting employees to new roles.

 What are some tips for making the most out of a job shadowing experience?